IBM/ocean-tensor-package/docs/python/index.md

 **Advanced operations**

-Associated with each device is a scheduler, which can be accessed through `device.scheduler`.
-It is also possible to create new streams corresponding to the device, and set them as the default for future instantiations of storage (either directly, or through creation of a tensor):
+It is possible to create new streams corresponding to a device, and set them as the default for future instantiations of storage (either directly, or through creation of a tensor):

 ```python
 >>> import ocean